-Mr. Baumgartner applies his expertise in ML and NLP across multiple domains.
-He is currently the lead data scientist on an an R21 grant from NIDA to understand how people self-treat opioid withdrawal symptoms, using over 3.5 million narrative reports from reddit.com.
-For this project he's engineered a named entity recognition pipeline to identify substances and effects of those substances.
-He also worked on the Survey of Earned doctorates, developing an approach using state-of-the-art NLP models to analyze open-ended survey questions regarding the impact of COVID-19 on the experience of survey respondents.
-Past work includes cross-disciplinary collaboration to assist with the NC DHHS-funded Rapid COVID-19 Hospital Capacity Scenario Modeling and Forecasting project, where he was responsible for a 72 percent increase in runtime speed of an agent-based model, during a time when rapid forecasts were essential for decision-making.
-He also led the development and evaluation of a custom warrant management software application developed in partnership with the Greensboro, North Carolina, Police Department, which helped the agency in prioritizing warrant service based on agency policy.
+Peter Baumgartner is a senior data scientist with expertise in computational social science, focusing on natural language processing (NLP), machine learning (ML), and software development.
+He was the lead data scientist on an R21 grant from the National Institute on Drug Abuse (NIDA) to understand how people self-treat opioid withdrawal symptoms, using over 3.5 million narrative reports from reddit.com.
+For this project, Peter engineered a named entity recognition pipeline to identify substances and effects of those substances.
+He also worked on the Survey of Earned Doctorates, developing an approach using state-of-the-art NLP models to analyze open-ended survey questions regarding the impact of COVID-19 on the experience of survey respondents.
+Peter also collaborated with the NC DHHS-funded Rapid COVID-19 Hospital Capacity Scenario Modeling and Forecasting project, where he was responsible for increasing the runtime speed of an agent-based model by 72 percent.
+In addition, Peter led the development and evaluation of a custom warrant management software application developed in partnership with the Greensboro, North Carolina Police Department, which helped the agency prioritize warrant service based on agency policy.

 Open-source software developed by Peter includes tools for calculating annotator agreement, discovering multi-word expressions, quickly generating Voronoi diagrams, calculating bootstrap statistics, performing few-shot classification, tokenizing text from HTML documents, and calculating corpus statistics.
 He also co-developed a machine learning model and coding tool that allows researchers and analysts to classify verbatim criminal offense texts into the National Corrections Reporting Program (NCRP) offense code classification.